8JP8/TopicsFlow/frontend/__tests__/README.md

 # Frontend Tests

-This directory contains frontend tests for the ChatHub application.
+This directory contains frontend tests for the TopicsFlow application.

 ## Test Files